JaneliaSciComp/videoAnnotation/README.md

 ```

 > [!NOTE]
-> In order to process the video, you also need to set up a backend server.
+> In order to process the video, you need to set up a backend server.
 We will cover this in another [repo](https://github.com/JaneliaSciComp/videoAnnotation_backend/tree/local_usage).

 Here we used react-bootstrap for the layout.
 Check out the [tutorial](https://react-bootstrap.netlify.app/docs/layout/grid/#auto-layout-columns).